LukasIbel/github-slideshow/0000-01-02-LukasIbel.md

+---
 layout: slide
 title: "Welcome to our second slide!"
+---

-Your Text
+Your text
-Use the left arrow to go back
+Use the left arrow to go back!